Cheese Enchilada Recipe2014-07-30

 Using tongs, dip two corn tortillas at a time into the hot oil.
 When the tortillas start to bubble, lift and dip them into the oil 3 times fairly quickly.

 The goal here is to make the tortillas soft.
 If the tortillas are left in the oil too long they will get hard and be difficult to roll.
 If that happens just toss them out and start over.

 The other option is to go ahead and keep cooking them in the oil until they become hard.
 These can be used as tostada shells if you like.

-Pick up the cheese enchilada with your fore fingers on the botton where the seam is.
-Let yourpinky fingers cover the ends of the enchilada to keep the cheese from falling out while you move it to an oven proof dish.
+Pick up the enchilada with your fore fingers on the bottom where the seam is.
+Let your pinky fingers cover the ends of the enchilada to keep the cheese from falling out while you move it to an oven proof dish.

 With a little practice you will be a pro in no time at this.

-Using a ladle, pour hot enchilada sauce over the top of the cheese enchiladas and let plenty of sauce run down the sides.
+Using a ladle, pour hot enchilada sauce over the top and let plenty of sauce run down the sides.
 Remember, the sauce is what makes it!

 Sprinkle more cheese and onion on top in the desired amount.
-Now didn't I tell you this cheese enchilada recipe was easy?
+Now didn’t I tell you this was easy?

-Preheat the oven to 400 degrees and place your enchiladas in the oven.
-Heat the cheese enchiladas until they look somewhat flat and the sauce is bubbling.
+Place your enchiladas in the oven.
+Heat the enchiladas until they look somewhat flat and the sauce is bubbling.
 This will probably take 15 minutes or more.

 Remember, you want to make sure the cheese inside the enchilada is melted.